kraxy991/ML-Customer-Segmentation/README.md

 Data source: https://www.kaggle.com/imakash3011/customer-personality-analysis

-The goal is to classify customers focused on their purchasing channels.
+The goal is to classify customers based on their purchasing channels.

-In the data, using recipes to pre-process data, using 3 tree models(CART, RF and XGB) to conduct unsupervised learning on processed data.
+Using recipes to pre-process data, using 3 tree models(CART, RF and XGB) to conduct unsupervised learning on processed data.
 Trees were plotted.